 100g dark dairy-free chocolate

 1 tsp vanilla extract

 This recipe uses adzuki beans, which are traditionally used in Japanese cookery to make a sweet and creamy paste called anko.

 Here, their creamy density is used to make the base of these delicious and gooey, dark chocolate brownies.
-Incredibly rich and chocolaty, they make a wonderful warm pudding – serve with vegan ice cream!
+Incredibly rich and chocolaty, these vegan brownies make a wonderful warm pudding – serve with ice cream!

-- Makes 9 brownies
+Makes 9 brownies

-- You will need a 23 cm square tin for this recipe
+You will need a 23 cm square tin for this recipe

 Preheat the oven to 180c and lightly grease and line a 23cm square brownie tin.